ella0103/MOVING-TOWARDS-FEASABLE-LIQUID-BIOPSY-RNA-SKETCH-OF-CANCER-CELL-LINES/README.md

 Galaxy server
 Python 3.10.10

+## Galaxy Workflow

 ## Input files
 Input files can be accessed on the Galaxy history:

 ## Reference genome
-The reference sample, T2T-CHM13v2.0 was downloaded locally from the official site of the National Library of Medicine (https://www.ncbi.nlm.nih.gov/assembly/GCF_009914755.1/) !
+The reference sample, T2T-CHM13v2.0 was downloaded locally from the official site of the National Library of Medicine (https://www.ncbi.nlm.nih.gov/assembly/GCF_009914755.1/)
  The file can be accessed in the local history:

 ## Tools and settings